digiscot/digiscot-website/pages/projects/toryglen-community-base.md

 Purchase and installation of equipment

+Update: 8 new computers purchased for our computer suite

 ### Phase 2 February 2015

 Marketing of service including recruitment of participants

+Update: Basic and Intermediate IT classes have started and participants are enjoying using the new equipment as well as the new software which has been installed.

 ### Phase 3 February - July 2015

 Ongoing use of facility to support training, digital skills clubs, job clubs and community access

+Update: Our job club who use the computer suite have remarked on the speed of the computers now and how this has helped with their job searches.

+Our computer suite is also open to the public and they too are enjoying the benefits on the new computers.
+On average there are approximately over 50 members of our community who access the computer suite on a weekly basis.

 ## Evaluation